Zip's Mailbox Club › The story

 Zip's Mailbox Club isn't twelve separate letters.
 It's one connected story, told a chapter a month, where your child's own replies move the plot forward.
 Here's the whole shape of it — enough to follow along and play along, without ruining a single surprise.

 Why?
-Long ago, the mailbox and the garden outside shared a tiny magic path.
+Long, long ago — before your child was ever on Zip's route — a little light ran between the mailbox and the garden outside.
 The mailbox carried letters, names, and the feeling of being remembered; the garden carried petals, seeds, and small hellos from outside.
-The path stayed bright as long as children wrote back.
-When replies stopped coming, the path faded — and the garden friends got harder and harder to hear.
+The light stayed bright as long as children wrote back.
+When replies stopped coming, the light between the mailbox and the garden went out — and the garden friends got harder and harder to hear.
 They were never gone.
 They've been close by all along, under the leaves, sending tiny clues.

 Every big monthly letter is a chapter.
 One Crew member takes the spotlight, one small clue arrives from the garden — a shiny speck caught in Gerald's web, leaves that lean toward the mailbox when there's no wind, a mysterious dotted trail — and the mystery inches forward.
-Mid-month, a second envelope brings a lighter update and a tiny mission.
+Mid-month, a second envelope brings a letter from the new Mailbox Crew friend your child met that month, an age-matched coloring page, a paper game, a Letter to a Friend they can mail, and the Stamp of the Month.
 By the last letters of the year, the clues connect, and someone from the garden finally comes to the mailbox door.

-In the story's own logic, a child's reply is what powers the magic: when your child writes back, Zip knows them better — when Zip knows them better, the mailbox glow gets stronger — and when the glow gets stronger, the garden friends can find their path home.
+In the story's own logic, a child's reply is what powers the magic: every time your child writes back, they help Zip and the Mailbox Crew solve the mystery — each reply makes the light between the mailbox and the garden a little brighter, and the garden friends a little easier to hear.
+The goal of the whole year is to bring the light back for good.
 So every reply your child sends genuinely matters twice:

 And the bar is deliberately on the floor: a full letter counts, but so does a drawing, a sticker, or one proud scribble.
 There's no wrong way to write to Zip.